mantoni/mochify.js/README.md

 - `--version` or `-v` shows the Mochify version number.
 - `--help` or `-h` shows usage and all available options.
 - `--async-polling` disables async polling when set to false (for use in Appium).
+- `--mocha-path` specifies path to a custom Mocha module

 ## Continuous Integration